deb-intel/GramineTest/Documentation/quickstart.rst

 To check your hardware and system for SGX compatibility, use the supplied tool, :doc:`manpages/is-sgx-available`.
 It's installed together with the respective gramine package you install from the options below.

-Install Gramine on a specific version of Linux
+Install Gramine on a specific version of Ubunto
 ---------------

 The instructions below list installation instructions for the supported versions of Linux.
 To Install Gramine, navigate to the version of Linux running on your system and follow the installation instructions.